ziadwaelai/GIZA/intro_NN_Task/report.md

 The LSTM model demonstrated effective time series forecasting on the Jena Climate dataset.
 Key conclusions include:
 - **Accurate Forecasting**: The model achieved a low RMSE, indicating high accuracy in temperature prediction.
 - **Model Generalization**: Despite the complexities of climate data, the model generalized well, as shown by the close alignment of actual and predicted values on the test set.
-- **Hyperparameter Optimization**: Optuna proved useful for fine-tuning model parameters, significantly enhancing performance without manual trial and error.
+- **Hyperparameter Optimization with Optuna**: Optuna was effective for fine-tuning model parameters, leading to a **minor but notable improvement in RMSE**.
+This automated approach enhanced the model’s performance by systematically exploring a wide range of hyperparameters.